ThatGuyJamal/convex-typegen/README.md

 So the only data we generally need is the data inside of the `defineSchema` object.

+## How this works?

 This is just an example, im still in the process of developing the logic so this will evolve over time.
 However, here is the general idea.

+The underlining logic is that we are parsing the typescript file into an AST and then generating rust code from that AST.
+The AST is a tree structure that represents the typescript file.
+So we can traverse the tree and generate rust code from it.
+The AST is generated using the [Oxc](https://docs.rs/oxc/latest/oxc/index.html) library.
+This amazing library did most of the heavy lifting for me!

 ## Todo